 Finding places for stealth camping in a van will highly depend on your lifestyle.
 If you’re someone who plans to live in a van while working full time in a city, your camping spots will differ from someone who constantly travels around.

-We fall into the second category.
-During our two-year van life journey, we moved around a lot and rarely spent a day or two at the same spot.
-Here are some places that we recommend for stealth camping from our experience.
+During our Pan-American road trip, we moved around a lot and rarely spent a day or two in the same spot.

 I say “usually” because not every Walmart allows RV parking and in one instance police came and asked us to leave after spending the night at a Walmart.
 Some US Walmarts don’t allow overnight parking anymore and often have signs posted in their parking lots indicating so.
 But outside of the US, we’ve never had issues staying at a Walmart especially after asking for permission from the overnight security guards.